PhilipSLuk/china-bistro/README.md

 ### Johns Hopkins University Web Development Specialization

-* <a href="jhu-fullstack-course1/README.md">JH-University Introduction to Ruby</a>
-* <a href="jhu-fullstack-course3/README.md">JH-University Ruby on Rails Web Services and Integration with MongoDB</a>
 * <a href="jhu-fullstack-course4/README.md">JH-University HTML, CSS and Javascript for Web Developers</a>
-* <a href="jhu-fullstack-course5/README.md">JH-University Single Page Web Applications with AngularJS</a>

 ### University of Maryland Cybersecurity Specialization